Skip to main content

 Hometown: Rushford, Minnesota

-Experience: 13 years
+Experience: 14 years

 Biography

-In his two seasons with Detroit (2023-24), Heiden guided tight end Sam LaPorta to a record-setting most receptions (146) by a tight end in their first two seasons in NFL history.
-Additionally, Heiden helped LaPorta become just the fourth TE since 1970 to total 1,600+ receiving yards in his first two seasons, joining George Kittle, Rob Gronkowski, and Jimmy Graham.
-His 17 receiving touchdowns since 2023 are tied for the most among all tight ends in the NFL.
+As the tight ends coach in two seasons with Detroit (2023-24), Heiden guided tight end Sam LaPorta to the most receptions by a tight end in their first two seasons in NFL history (146).
+LaPorta also became just the fourth tight end since 1970 to total 1,600+ receiving yards in his first two seasons, joining George Kittle, Rob Gronkowski, and Jimmy Graham.
+In 2023, LaPorta established a then-NFL record for the most receptions by a rookie tight end (86), and also set the rookie franchise records by a tight end in receiving yards and receiving touchdowns.

 A native of Rushford, MN, Heiden played four seasons at South Dakota State (1995-98), finishing his college career eighth in program history with 112 receptions and 1,499 receiving yards.
 He was a team captain as a senior (1998) and was recognized as a second-team All-American after leading the team in receptions (46), receiving yards (742), and touchdowns (five).
-Heiden was inducted into the South Dakota State Hall of Fame in 2020.
+He was inducted into the South Dakota State Hall of Fame in 2020.

-Heiden and his wife, Jessica, have two daughters, Madison and Presley, and a son, Walker.
+Heiden and his wife, Jessica, have two daughters, Madison, and Presley, and a son, Walker.

 FLIGHT PATH